tdg5/stats-learning-notes/glossary.md

 to have higher bias since they make assumptions about the form of the function being modeled.

+<a id="partial-least-squares"></a>
+**[Partial Least Squares][#partial-least-squares]**: A regression technique that first identifies a new set of features $$ Z_{1}, ..., Z_{M} $$ that are linear combinations of the original predictors and then uses these $$ M $$ new features to fit a linear model using least squares.

+Unlike [principal component regression][#principal-component-regression], partial least squares makes use of the response $$ Y $$ to identify new features that not only approximate the original predictors well, but that are also related to the response.

+In practice, partial least squares often performs no better than principal component regression or ridge regression.
+Though the supervised dimension reduction of partial least squares can reduce bias, it also has the potential to increase variance.
+Because of this, the benefit of partial least squares compared to principal component regression is often negligible.

 <a id="polynomial-regression"></a>
 **[Polynomial Regression][#polynomial-regression]**: An extension to the linear model intended to accommodate non-linear relationships and mitigate the effects